Program Requirements and Application Process

 GRADUATE PROGRAM REQUIREMENTS AND APPLICATION PROCESS – 4 STEPS

-Application Deadline is December 1 for Following Fall Admission
+Application deadline is December 1 for admission the following fall.

 PART I: REVIEW PROGRAM REQUIREMENTS

 Admission Policy for Graduate Training

 The department encourages applications from students showing evidence of superior potential for graduate study.
 This includes a broad undergraduate preparation, a minimum of 60 hours of undergraduate coursework average of at least "B" (3.00), a minimum of 18 semester hours of credit in psychology that includes one course in statistics (or its equivalent), experience in psychological research (e.g., a course in Research Methods, working in a research laboratory, or completion of a thesis or other research project), and satisfactory scores on the verbal, quantitative, analytic portions of the Graduate Record Examination (GRE).
 Please note, the GRE requirement will be waived for the next graduate admissions cycle (applications due December 1, 2022 for Fall 2023); please see our FAQ for more information.

 For international applicants, Kent State requires evidence of English language proficiency.
 Applicants must obtain a minimum TOEFL score of 587 (94 on the computerized version) or a minimum MELAB score of 82.

 Over the past five years, we have averaged approximately 320 applicants per year, with the clinical and experimental programs each admitting about 10 students annually.
 Each class has been quite diverse on several characteristics.
 Our students have come from undergraduate institutions from California to New York, and have typically included some non-traditional students.
 Approximately 25 percent of those admitted have been minority or international students.
 The gender composition has averaged about 65 percent women and 35 percent men.
 Average GPA has typically been above 3.6 and average GRE scores typically above the 50th percentile.